MariaChrysafis/Project-Euler/readme.md

 # Project Euler

-Solving Project Euler using Julia, C++, Python, Kotlin, Nim, and more!
+Solving Project Euler problems with different languages!

+So far, I've used Julia, C++, Python, Nim, Kotlin, D, Haskell and Pari-GP to solve at least one problem.